 We will strive to be transformational, both in our organisation, programming and sector.
 Transformational for us means proactively seeking structural change that aims at a more equitable, representative, and accountable world.
 It means imagining new ways of working that are fairer to the world and the people who live in it.
-It means no returning to business as usual if business as usual is unjust.
+It means not returning to business as usual if business as usual is unjust.
 It means that we will not keep quiet and won't be sitting on the learning that we gather along the way.

 IN OUR PROGRAMMES.
-We see development as a global challenge, not something that organisations located in the so called 'Global North' deliver to the so called 'Global South'.
+We see development as a global challenge, not something that organisations located in the countries that traditionally fund aid interventions deliver to countries that most often receive development assistance.
 We will work with partners to support locally-led agendas and solutions.
 We will listen to what our monitors, partners and the communities we work for have to say, act on their recommendations and continuously improve our initiatives.
 We will step aside if we are not adding value or if local actors can deliver the same or greater value.

 IN OUR ORGANISATION.
-We know that injustice, discrimination and inequalities needs to be fought from within.
-We will work as a team to increase diversity amongst staff and trustees, and to eliminate any injustice we identify in our systems and practices.
+We know that injustice, discrimination and inequalities need to be fought from within.
+We will work as a team to increase diversity among staff and trustees, and to eliminate any injustice we identify in our systems and practices.

 IN OUR SECTOR.
-We are part of a movement that wants to re-imagine the Global Development Sector.
+We are part of a movement that wants to re-imagine the global development sector.
 Within this movement we are committed to decolonise the sector and to truly and practically push it to relinquish power and resources.
 Some mechanisms, like the sector's funding architecture, might take longer to change than others; but we will strive to shift the power that we hold towards the communities we work for and the civil society organisations where our projects are located.
 We will make space for more collaborative fora where experts and partners from the places where our projects are located can lead the conversation.